oilandsugar/ritual-dust/content/works/lettering/commissions.md

 When you commission me a logo, the first step is talking a bit more with you about what you’re envisioning and getting any inspirations that you like as a reference point (you can also just give me wildcard and I’ll work from the music and the name itself).
 Once I have this I'll do some sketches and send them to you.
 We can then do a round of adjustments on these sketches if needed and then I complete the final logo from the selected sketch.

-Price-wise, I work with a sliding scale based on your financial situation, the three prices matching with the three levels of the sliding scale.
-Note that these prices are a guideline, depending on the specifics of the project, the planned usage, the amount of work and detail these can vary.
+The prices indicated on this page are a general guideline, depending on the specifics of the project, the planned usage, the amount of work and detail these can vary.

+I also offered reduced pricing for BIPOC, trans and non-binary people and everyone who is in a tougher financial situation, just mention it to me when reaching out :)

 <div class="row">
 <div class="flex-1 small-padding-left small-padding-right">